(nirmatrelvir tablets; ritonavir tablets)

 ↑ vardenafil

 Dosage adjustment is recommended for use of sildenafil, tadalafil or vardenafil with PAXLOVID when used for erectile dysfunction.
-Refer to individual product label for more information.
+Refer to the individual product prescribing information for more information.

 Sedative/hypnotics